LukaSaric9/LukaSaric9/README.md

 <h4>About Me</h4>
 <p>Hi, I'm Luka.
-I'm a fourth-year student of Applied Software Engineering at the Faculty of Technical Sciences in Novi Sad.
+I'm a M.Sc. student of Computer Science at the Faculty of Technical Sciences in Novi Sad.
 I like to keep up with the latest technologies and learn new things.</p>

 <h4>University</h4>
 <ul>